LostOxygen/llm-confidentiality/README.md

 - Finetuning and Prefix-Tuning LLMs to harden them against these attacks using the datasets -> [jump](#finetuning-peft-and-prefix-tuning)

 >[!WARNING]
-><b>GPU utilization is based on the [accelerate](https://huggingface.co/docs/accelerate/index) library and therefore not support for Windows machines currently</b>
+><b>GPU utilization is based on the [accelerate](https://huggingface.co/docs/accelerate/index) library and is therefore not support for Windows machines currently</b>

 ## Setup
 Before running the code, install the requirements: